GabrielHinz/whatsbot/README.md

 # WhatsApp Bot

 This project implements a WhatsApp bot using the Selenium WebDriver.
-The bot is designed to automate various interactions on the WhatsApp platform, such as authenticating, opening contacts, reading messages, and sending messages.
+The bot is designed to automate various interactions on the WhatsApp platform, such as authenticating, opening contacts, reading messages, sending messages and ChatGPT integration.

 ## Requirements